ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

   * - Proportion recovered within programme treatment length
     - Increases
     - No (but we can)
     - We assume that all treatment covered will recover within the time-to-recovery if they had not died.
-We can modify the treatment coverage by multiplying it by the 'cure rate' giving us the 'met-need' instead.
-1 - 'met-need' will be the 'utx' population.
+We can modify the treatment coverage by multiplying it by the 'treatment efficacy' giving us the 'effective coverage' instead.
+1 - 'effective coverage' will be the 'utx' population.
   * - Proportion defaulted during programme
     - Decreases
     - We can capture this by using 'met-need'